-In 2013, Vince was appointed as Buddhist Prison Chaplain to HMP Coldinley (Men) and HMP Send (Women).
+From 2013 until 2014, Vince was appointed as Buddhist Prison Chaplain to HMP Coldingley (Men) and HMP Send (Women).

-The retreat teachings and mentoring sessions are offered in accordance with the Buddhist tradition of Dana (the practice and cultivation of generosity).
+The retreat teachings and retreat mentoring sessions are offered in accordance with the Buddhist tradition of Dana (the practice and cultivation of generosity).
 Vince follows the ancient Buddhist tradition of not charging for the teachings he shares.
-The organisations that host his retreats and workshops sometimes cover his travel expenses but that is all.
+The organisations that host his retreats and workshops sometimes cover part or all of his travel expenses but that is all.

-This action opens the heart of the one who offers and makes him think about the value of things.
+- This action opens the heart of the one who offers and makes her/him think about the value of things.

-* The receiver learns not to have any expectations and to simply accept what is being given.
+- The receiver learns not to have any expectations and to simply accept what is given.

 If you would like to support Vince, you can do so at the end of each retreat.

 Vince gratefully accepts Dana donations, which enable him to continue his ongoing studies and teaching; and help support his other work with people in recovery.
 You can offer a donation at any time – before or after an event – using any of the methods below.